sencheng/Serotonergic-Modulation-of-Network-Dynamics/README.md

-**This branch generates *Extended Data Fig. 11 panel a*, which is presented in "Gain control of sensory input across polysynaptic circuitries in visual cortex by a single G protein-coupled receptor type (5-HT2A)".**
+**This branch generates *Extended Data Fig. 11 panel b*, which is presented in "Gain control of sensory input across polysynaptic circuitries in visual cortex by a single G protein-coupled receptor type (5-HT2A)".**

 **Steps to run simulations and generate figures:**